Employee advocacy works because people trust people.

 3) Train employees on how to talk about the company.

-Since you’re just starting your employee advocacy program, it’s likely that you don’t have any guidelines in place for how employees should represent themselves as ambassadors of your brand.
+Since you’re just starting your employee advocacy program, likely, you don’t have any guidelines in place for how employees should represent themselves as ambassadors of your brand.

 Get out ahead of this before asking them to start sharing company content on their different profiles.